-Harold Banks is a man of many talentshistorian, forester, storyteller, explorer, and outdoorsman.
+Harold Banks is a man of many talents historian, forester, storyteller, explorer, and outdoorsman.
 But in Tallapoosa County, he is best known for his red canoe and his expertise on the river.
 In 2009, he became the first person to solo paddle the entire 258 miles of the Tallapoosa River from its origins in Paulding County, Georgia, to its end at Fort Toulouse near Wetumpka, Alabama.
 In 2015, the 25-mile stretch of the river located in Tallapoosa and Chambers Counties and cherished by Harold was named in his honor.
-He resides in Dadeville, Alabama.
+He resides the Wadley Bridge and Horseshoe Bend Bridge.